JavaScript is required

 Last updated: March 4, 2026

 Learning how to talk about your family in Korean opens up some of the most common conversations you'll have.
 Whether you're introducing yourself, chatting with Korean friends, or trying to follow a K-drama without subtitles, family vocabulary comes up constantly.
 The tricky part?
 Korean has way more specific terms than English does.
 You can't just say "brother" or "sister" and call it a day.
 Korean family vocabulary changes based on gender, age, formality, and even which side of the family someone's on.
-Here's everything you need to know.
+Here's everything you need to know when learning Korean.

 Why Korean family terms are more complex than English